Neider28/movie-express-vanilla-js/README.md

 ### 🎥 MovieExpress 🎬

 This project is a small movie search engine based on [TheMovieDB API](https://www.themoviedb.org/ "TheMovieDB API").
 In addition, the movies are updated according to their trend.
-For the development of the project, Single Page Aplication was implemented to make the loading time faster.
+For the development of the project, Single Page Application was implemented to make the loading time faster.

 📽🍿🎞👇👇👇